-- One of the largest producers of Anhydrous Hydrofluoric Acid and Aluminium Fluoride in India - First fluorine chemical company in India and fifth in the world to get ISO 9002 certification in early 1994 and upgraded to ISO 9001:2000 revision in the year 2003 - First fluorine chemical manufacturing company in India to achieve ISO 14001:1996. - Implementing TPM (Total Productive Maintenance) with the help of JIPM(Japanese Institute of Production Management), Japan, for delivering quality products manufactured in conditions that make optimum use of people, resources and materials - · One of the 15 signatory members of Responsible Care from India - Earned a reputation in Tamil Nadu as a 'Good Corporate Citizen' for our forward-looking policies and maintenance of all-round greenery with zero pollution and zero accidents
+- · One of the largest producers of Anhydrous Hydrofluoric Acid and Aluminium Fluoride in India - First fluorine chemical company in India and fifth in the world to get ISO 9002 certification in early 1994 and upgraded to ISO 9001:2000 revision in the year 2003 - First fluorine chemical manufacturing company in India to achieve ISO 14001:1996. - Received TPM Excellence Award from JIPM(Japanese Institute of Production Management), Japan in 1999. - · One of the 15 signatory members of Responsible Care from India - Earned a reputation in Tamil Nadu as a 'Good Corporate Citizen' for our forward-looking policies and maintenance of all-round greenery with zero pollution and zero accidents. - Received Best Vendor Award from National Aluminium Company Limited (NALCO) in 2018